rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/windows-clusters/_index.md

 ## 2. Create the Custom Cluster

-Follow the instructions in [Creating a Cluster with Custom Nodes]({{< baseurl >}}rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/#create-the-custom-cluster).

-These instructions flag each step that requires special actions for Windows nodes, which are listed below.
+To create a custom cluster that supports Windows nodes, follow the instructions in [Creating a Cluster with Custom Nodes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/#2-create-the-custom-cluster), starting from [2.
+Create the Custom Cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/#2-create-the-custom-cluster).
+While completing the linked instructions, look for steps that requires special actions for Windows nodes, which are flagged with a note.
+These notes will link back here, to the special Windows instructions listed in the headings below.

 ### Enable the Windows Support Option